How It Works¶

 TypeScript Plugin Architecture¶

-The plugin is a single index.ts file that registers tools, hooks, and a CLI subcommand using OpenClaw's plugin API:
+The plugin source is index.ts, built to index.js for OpenClaw 2026.5+ runtime loading.
+It registers tools, hooks, and a CLI subcommand using OpenClaw's plugin API:

 graph TB